-Conclusion:
+Conclusion

-Based on our review, nothing has come to our attention that causes us to believe that the accompanying interim condensed financial statements are not prepared, in all material respects, in accordance with IAS 34 as modified by SAMA for accounting of zakat and income tax.
+Based on our review, nothing has come to our attention that causes us to believe that the accompanying interim condensed financial statements are not prepared, in all material respects, in accordance with IAS 34 as modified by SAMA for accounting for zakat and income tax.

-for Ernst & Young Public Accountant
+for Ernst & Young

-Ahmed I. Reda Certified Public Accountant License No. 356
+Ahmed L Reda Certified Public Accountant License No. 356